cesarandreu/ICOM5217-Laboratory/README.md

 	C:\Program Files\IAR Systems\Embedded Workbench 6.5\arm\examples\TexasInstruments\Stellaris\boards\ek-lm3s1968\

-Open the *.eww project file inside the folder with IAR and right click on driverlib-cm3 and select Make.
-Then open the program's source code inside IAR and select Download and Debug.
-Finally, select run.
+Open the **\*.eww** project file inside the folder with IAR.
+Right click on driverlib-cm3 and select *Make*.
+Then open the program's source code by double-clicking it and select *Download and Debug*.
+Finally, select *Run*.

+***

+##Laboratory Experiment's PDFs
+Inside the *PDFs* folder you can find the course's laboratory experiment's PDFs as well as a supplementary PDF for dealing with rotary encoders.
+These PDFs contain some errors and the parts used may not precisely match the parts specified by the instructions.